92 Easy Summer Desserts to Devour from Now Until Labor Day

 • Time Commitment: 40 minutes

-• Why We Love It: crowd-pleaser, <10 ingredients, kid-friendly, beginner-friendly
+• Why I Love It: crowd-pleaser, <10 ingredients, kid-friendly, beginner-friendly

-Don’t tell anyone, but Oreos are our secret obsession.
-Cookies-and-cream shortbread cookies have a classier vibe than the O.G., but the same flavor, snap and creaminess.
-Plus, they’re ready to devour in 40 minutes.
+Don’t tell anyone, but Oreos are my one true love.
+Cookies-and-cream shortbread cookies have a classier vibe than the O.G., but a similar flavor, snap and creaminess.
+Plus, they're ready to devour in 40 minutes.

 62. Grapefruit Meringue Stacks